Gluten Free Banana Oat Waffles

 - Blend all ingredients in a blender until almost smooth.

-- Pour about ¾ cup batter onto waffle iron.
+Pour about 3/4 cup batter onto waffle iron.
 Allow waffle to cook.
-I cook mine on the highest setting and a little longer from when the waffle iron goes off, so the waffles are a little crisper, otherwise these will be very soft waffles.
+I cook mine on the highest setting and a little longer from when the waffle iron goes off, so the waffles are a little crispier, otherwise these will be very soft waffles.